devopness/devopness/docs/environments/list-environments.md

 ---
 title: List Environments
-intro: Access the list of project environment to see details of an environment.
+intro: Find and view details of project environments you have access to.
 links:
     overview:
     quickstart: